balrog-s/monitor-server/README.md

 ## Given more time
 ### 1 Day
 Given one more day; I would install **Jest** and begin writing unit test files for the currently existing implementations.
 I would also need to investigate to find a good code coverage tool.
 Once I reach 97%+ unit test coverage I could begin refactoring some of the existing code and cleaning up the repository structure to allow easier implementation of new feature.
 For instance: A controller -> service -> db structure for resources.
+I would also add the USER_LOGGED_OUT event; its something I think that is worth having but did not have time to get to it.
 ### 1 Month
 Given one month; I would do the above but also:
 	1. Implement a replay system for consuming events and generating projection tables